jimbateson/jamesbateson.co.uk/src/articles/using-the-next-js-image-component.md

 <div class="post-note"><h3>Mindset change</h3><p>First off I just wanted to address something from <a href="">my previous post</a>.
-In this post, I talked about how JavaScript frameworks and such didn't really excite me.
+In this post, In I mentioned about how JavaScript frameworks and such didn't really excite me.
 However, due to this project using React, I've started to dive into focusing on how this works.
 I have to say that I'm <strong>really</strong> enjoying it and this has changed my thought process on these technologies considerably.</p></div>